jackiehjm/stx-docs/doc/source/fault-mgmt/traps.rst

 For all alarms, the Notification Type is based on the severity of the trap or alarm.
-This is done to facilitate the interaction with most SNMP trap viewers which typically use the Notification Type to drive the coloring of traps, that is, red for critical, yellow for minor, and so on.
+This is done to facilitate the interaction with most SNMP trap viewers which use the Notification Type to drive the coloring of traps, that is, red for critical, yellow for minor, and so on.